Tuesday, 11 February 2020

 It adjusted its position on the post regularly but had no quick success in locating any prey in the water below.
 Finally it took a plunge and emerged with a water beetle which it took to the alder and whacked into submission on the thin branch it had chosen to settle on.

-It was troubled by the wildly gusting wind, blowing on the exposed post in front of the hide and forsook it to spend most of its time perched in the alder tree but even here it was tossed and thrown about on its chosen perch, snaking its head and body to compensate for the wild movements of the branch.
+It was troubled by the wildly gusting wind, blowing on the exposed post in front of the hide and forsook it to spend most of its time perched in the alder tree but even here it was tossed and thrown about on its chosen perch, snaking its head and body to compensate for the unpredictable movements of the branch.

 One minute it sat hunched and relaxed but in an instant pointed head and bill to the sky.
 A defence mechanism making its outline as inconspicuous as possible.
 A bird of prey, probably a buzzard or kite was passing overhead and it was immediately wary but resumed a normal posture once the perceived danger was past.